department-of-veterans-affairs/va-gov-onboarding/widgets/scaffolding/5-component-dir.md

 # Create a Directory for the React Component

-Let's create the directory where the React components of our widget will live.
+Create the directory where the React components of your widget will live.

 ```sh
 mkdir src/applications/static-pages/hello-world/components